Operating Motor Vehicle Abroad

 For additional guidance on driving abroad, please refer to the U.S. Department of State’s resources on Driving and Road Safety Abroad.

-For more information contact the Office of Risk Management and Insurance.
+For more information, contact the Office of Risk Management and Insurance.